wetmore324/20-credit-risk-classification/README.md

 0  75036
 1   2500

 Next I split the data into training and testing datasets by using train_test_split from sklearn.model_selection.
 Then I checked the shape of X_train to see the full size of the data.
 It returned (58152, 7).
 Then I created a logistic regression model with the original data.
-With this model I used the max_iter=200 due to the volume of the dataset.
 Then the score of the model was determined.

 Training Data Score: 0.9914878250103177
 Testing Data Score: 0.9924164259182832

 After reviewing the testing scores predictions were made using the testing data.
 Last, I evaluated the model's performance by calculating the accuracy score of the model, generating a confusion matrix and then printing the classification report.

+Upon evaluating the model's performance it was found necessary to predict a logistic regression model with resampled training data.
+I used the RandomOverSampler module from the imbalanced-learn library to resample the data.
+I then determined the distinct values of the sampled labels data by using numpy and calling np.unique(y_resampled, return_counts=True).
+This gave the following result.

+ReSampled Labels:  [0 1]
+Label Counts:  [56277 56277]

+With this resampling it shows equal data from the healthy and unhealthy loans.
+Once the data was resampled I then used the logistic regression classifier and fit it to the sampled data which allowed predictions to be made.
+Once completed I was able to evaluate the accuracy score, generate a confusion matrix and print the classification report.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1: Logistic Regression Model

-  * Balanced Accuracy Score : 0.9442676901753825
    **Classification Report**
                         precision    recall  f1-score   support

    0 (healthy loan)          1.00      1.00      1.00     18759
    1 (unhealthy loan)        0.87      0.89      0.88       625

               accuracy                           0.99     19384
              macro avg       0.94      0.94      0.94     19384
           weighted avg       0.99      0.99      0.99     19384

+            **Balanced Accuracy Score : 0.9442676901753825
+            **Precision for healthy loan is 100% while precision for unhealthy loan is 87%.
+            **Recall for healthy loan is 100% while recall for unhealthy loan is 89%.

-* Machine Learning Model 2:
+* Machine Learning Model 2: Logistic Regression Model utilizing RandomOverSampler

-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+    **Classification Report**
+                        precision    recall  f1-score   support

+    0 (healthy loan)         0.99      0.99      0.99     56277
+    1 (unhealthy loan)       0.99      0.99      0.99     56277

+              accuracy                           0.99    112554
+             macro avg       0.99      0.99      0.99    112554
+          weighted avg       0.99      0.99      0.99    112554

+            **Balanced Accuracy Score : 0.994180571103648
+            **Precision for healthy and unhealthy loans is 99%.
+            **Recall for healthy and unhealthy loans is 99%.

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.